alazyartist/tricking-3d/README.md

 ## Development Guide

+Some [component-name].js files have an accompanying [component-name].md to explain how to handle some the logic in the component.

 If you would like to contribute to the project please do so by making separte branches:

 ```bash